wptrainingteam/content-editor-overview/README.md

 *   Add content from other sources.
 *   Insert symbols and special characters.

+## Time estimate

+30 minutes

 ##  Prerequisite Skills

 You will be better equipped to work through this lesson if you have experience in and familiarity with:

 *   Ability to use a general text editor
 *   Interest in creating and formatting web content
-*   Basic familiarity with the [WordPress Dashboard](https://make.wordpress.org/training/handbook/user-lessons/overview-of-the-dashboard/)
+*   Basic familiarity with the [WordPress Dashboard](https://github.com/wptrainingteam/dashboard-overview)

 ## Assets